davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img.
 Once you've found the image you want in the repository of cloud images, right-click the file and select 'Copy link address' so that you can paste it into your download command.

-To perform the download, use the following command (replacing the URL with your choice of CloudInit image, the one you 'copied' in the previous paragraph) while logged into your proxmox server as root.
+To perform the download, use the following command (replacing the URL with your choice of CloudInit image, the one you 'copied' in the previous paragraph) while logged into your Proxmox server as root.
 The file will be downloaded in the current directory.
 You may wish to download it to `/var/lib/vz/template/iso` (the iso directory of the 'local' storage in Proxmox).
 In a later step the downloaded image will be imported into the storage of your choice alongside the VM definition.

 ```bash
 wget https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img